 In addition to what we know about the backlog in Salt Lake City, there is also information about the backlog from other jurisdictions in the state.

 To help end the backlog, the state legislature appropriated $750,000 in June 2014, for private labs to analyze a portion of the previously untested kits.
 The Utah Department of Public Safety anticipated issuing a contract before the end of the year.
+West Valley Police Department was the first to submit 15 of its kits for processing and anticipated submitting an additional 30 kits by December 2014.

 In May 2014, Utah enacted legislation that amends the state's victim's bill of rights to include: the right to be informed whether a DNA profile was obtained from testing rape kit evidence, whether a DNA profile was developed, whether the DNA profile was uploaded into the DNA database, and whether the profile matched another in the database, provided that disclosure would not impede the investigation.
 Law enforcement is not required to convey this information unless the survivor or a designee specifically requests it.